Here’s a snap shot from our FVRx blog! Follow the entire blog here.

 While you and I can easily tolerate the 5-6 hours between meals without snacking, your little ones can’t!
 Usually, you figure this out when you see their behavior change.
 Hungry little kids are naughtier!
 They have a difficult time listening and following instructions, and they just can’t keep it together emotionally.
 It’s very important to give your children that extra “fuel” between meals to keep their brains, bones, and muscles growing, healthy and strong.

 The term “fuel” should be explained here.
 Chips and cookies (2 items we often associate with snacks) are bad fuel.
-They’ll give your little one a bout of energy – which technically is fuel, but without the nutrients to sustain that energy, it’s bad fuel.
+They’ll give your little one a boost of energy – which technically is fuel, but without the nutrients to sustain that energy, it’s bad fuel.
 Cookies and chips are packed with preservatives and added sugar, and they just don’t have the nutrients that growing children need.

-Here is what you can do to provide your little ones with good fuel!
+Here is what you can do to provide your little ones with good fuel

 - Fiber, fiber, fiber!
 Pack fresh fruits and vegetables with a string cheese.
 Researchers have found that children who snacked on a mix of vegetables and cheese needed much fewer calories to feel full than those who snacked on plain old potato chips.